TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-error-handling.md

 * Some people love functional programming, others hate it.
 Both agree that using it will change your life.
 * I'm writing a library.
 I don't want to change my clients lives.
 I want to make it as easy to adopt my library as possible, minimizing the choices I force onto them.

 At the other end of the scale, you have a library like [neverthrow](https://github.com/supermacro/neverthrow).
 It provides you with a `Result` type, and an async equivalent, `ResultAsync`.
-The types includes some methods for working with results from multiple operations but that's about it.
+The types includes some method for working with results from multiple operations but that's about it.
 No shift in thinking required.
 You can use the Result in a simplistic imperative style like the example above if you want.

 In the middle you have libraries like [true-myth](https://true-myth.js.org/) that act as a gateway into functional programming.
 You can use it just like `neverthrow` if you want.
 However, it also provides a pure functional equivalent of the functionality including such classic functional tricks as [auto-curried functions](https://v4.chriskrycho.com/2017/collection-last-auto-curried-functions.html).
 It goes beyond error handling to include a `Maybe` type too.